VirtusLab/besom/README.md

 If you are using VSCode:
 1. install Metals
-2. open folder with your infrastructure and start Metals.
+2. open the folder with your infrastructure and start Metals.

 This might not be enough if your infrastructure is just a part (a module) of your existing scala project.
 For this to work you have to make your build tool aware of the infrastructure code, for **sbt** create a corresponding module:
    ```scala